kevinqqnj/flask-template-rq/README.md

 It's based on a simple Flask template, check here: https://github.com/kevinqqnj/flask-template-simple

 ## Features:
-- Simple but full struct of Flask template to support RQ
+- Simple but full structured Flask template to support RQ (Redis Queue)
 - integrated with RQ, redis
 - use Vue.js as frontend (you can replace as whatever frontend you like)
 - frontend shows dashboard of queued tasks